 • Salmonella typhi

-Gram-positive and gram-negative bacteria can both cause serious illnesses if left untreated; however, each type has its own unique set of associated risks.
+Both gram-positive and gram-negative bacteria can cause serious illnesses if left untreated; however, each type has its own unique set of associated risks.
 Gram-positive bacterial infections tend to be less severe but more widespread than those caused by their gram-negative counterparts; they also tend to cause more long term damage due to their resistance to antibiotics.
 On the other hand, infections caused by gram negative bacteria can be more severe but are typically localized rather than systemic (affecting the entire body).
 In either case, it’s important that these types of infections be treated quickly and properly in order to avoid further complications down the line.

 The Bottom Line on Gram-Positive and Gram-Negative Bacteria

-Gram positive and gram negative bacteria are two distinct categories of infectious agents with different characteristics and health implications for humans.
+Although gram positive and gram negative bacteria are two distinct categories of infectious agents with different characteristics and health implications for humans.
 It’s important for people to understand these differences so they can make informed decisions about how best to prevent infection by either type of bacterium.
 Knowing what you’re up against when it comes to bacterial skin infection will go a long way toward helping you stay healthy!

 If you work in healthcare, then please consider using Vitastem Ultra to treat a variety of bacterial skin infections.
-Vitastem is an FDA registered drug and one of the world’s strongest topical antibiotics.
+Vitastem is an FDA-registered drug and one of the world’s strongest topical antibiotics.
 Vitastem Ultra quickly kills all harmful Gram-positive and Gram-negative bacteria that have been available for testing (bacteria that is associated with eczema, psoriasis, acne scars, diabetic wounds, cuts, and others) along with antibiotic-resistant bacteria like MRSA (flesh-eating bacteria) and staph infection too.